duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 | `quantile_cont(x, [<frac>...])` | A list of the interpolated value corresponding to a list of fractional positions. |
 | `mad(x)` | The median of the absolute values of the differences of each value from the median. |

+Where things get really interesting is when we try to compute moving versions of these aggregates.
+For example, computing a moving `AVG` is fairly straightforward:
+You can subtract values that have left the frame and add in the new ones, or use the segment tree approach from the [previous post on windowing](/2021/10/13/windowing.html).
+Computing a moving median is not as simple.

-There are a number of ways that we might implement these functions, and in what follows we will describe several approaches.
+There are a number of ways that we might implement moving versions of these aggregates, and in what follows we will describe several approaches.
 At the end we will benchmark them to determine which is the fastest.

-## Grouping Aggregation
+## Moving Holistic Aggregation

 In the [previous post on windowing](/2021/10/13/windowing.html), we explained the component operations used to implement a generic aggregate function (initialize, update, finalize, combine and window).
-In this post, we will dig into how they are implemented for these complex aggregates.
+In the rest of this post, we will dig into how they can be implemented for these complex aggregates.

 ### Mode

-The `mode` function returns the most common value in a set.
+The `mode` aggregate returns the most common value in a set.
 One common way to implement it is to accumulate all the values in the state, sort them and then scan for the longest run.
 (This is why the standard refer to it as an "ordered-set aggregate".)